PS1971/riemann-spectral-verification/README.md

 ## Citation

 If you use this code or the results in your research, please cite it as follows:

-[Pedrielli], [Samuel], Pedrielli, S. (2024).
+Pedrielli, Samuel, Pedrielli, S. (2024).
 Numerical Verification of the Spectral Approach to the Riemann Hypothesis [Jupyter Notebook].
-GitHub repository.
-[Link al tuo repository GitHub]
+GitHub repository. https://github.com/PS1971/riemann-spectral-verification

 ## License